-A.tim Lord O Townst D. I In Parks Action Lead Agency Target Date Indicators A7.1 Continue to address, in cooperation with boat operators and the Marine Survey Office of the Department of Transport, safety issues relevant to the sea crossing.
-OPW All annually and ongoing Yearly review carried out, with a focus on visitor safety of transit services, taking into account any new marine-safety statutory requirements.
-Permit conditions under which the boat operators work enforced in respect of safety issues.
-A7.2 Continue the ongoing review of the criteria for the granting of permits for boats to land visitors on the island to ensure that the system adapts to any changing circumstances.
-OPW Biennially from adoption of the plan As required 1.
-Periodic reviews of requirements undertaken to ensure that selection criteria remain relevant and up to date.
-2. Any changes to be informed to stakeholders at earliest opportunity and imported into existing arrangements.
+Action Lead Agency Target Date Indicators A7.1 Continue to address, in cooperation with boat operators and the Marine Survey Office of the Department of Transport, safety issues relevant to the sea crossing.
+OPW All annually and ongoing Yearly review carried out, with a focus on visitor safety of transit services, taking into account any new marine-safety statutory requirements Permit conditions under which the boat operators work enforced in respect of safety issues A7.2 Continue the ongoing review of the criteria for the granting of permits for boats to land visitors on the island to ensure that the system adapts to any changing circumstances.
+OPW Biennially from implementation of the Plan.
+As required Periodic reviews of requirements undertaken to ensure that selection criteria remain relevant and up to date Any changes to be informed to stakeholders at earliest opportunity and imported into existing arrangements.
 A7.3 Collect visitor-traffic data and analyse trends with a view to providing quality data for informed decision-making.
-OPW 1.
-Annually, from the end of the visitor season 2.
-Annually, in January Patterns of boat services monitored and visitor-traffic trends analysed.
-Report issued annually to SMIG and made publicly available.
-A7.4 Maintain the current minimum time limit of 2.5 hours for visits to the island on days when normal weather conditions prevail to improve the visitor experience.
-OPW All ongoing Current minimum time limit for visitors maintained.
-Controls maintained on numbers of people on the island at any one time.
-A7.5 Continue to work with emergency-response agencies to prepare and train for a variety of serious accident and rescue scenarios.
-OPW All annually and ongoing Trained emergency response maintained (see below).
-Appropriate safety-drill exercises involving external rescue-services partners carried out periodically as needed.
+OPW Annually, from the end of the visitor season.
+Annually each January.
+Patterns of boat services monitored and visitor-traffic trends analysed Report issued annually to SMIG and made publically available A7.4 Maintain the current minimum time limit of two and a half hours for visits to the island on days when normal weather conditions prevail to improve the visitor experience.
+OPW All ongoing Current minimum time limit for visitors maintained Controls maintained on numbers of people on the island at any one time A7.5 Continue to work with emergency response agencies to prepare and train for a variety of serious accident and rescue scenarios.
+OPW All annually and ongoing Trained emergency response maintained (see below) Appropriate safety-drill exercises involving external rescue-services partners carried out periodically as needed

 A7.6 Train guide staff appropriately and maintain regular personal-competency certifications.
-OPW All annually and ongoing Annual training delivered to OPW teams to maintain necessary certifications, e.g., first aid, defibrilator use.
-Certifications in relevant safety training updated as required.
-Accident-/incident-recording system maintained onsite and all issues recorded on National Incident Management System.
-A7.7 Entrust OPW, as property manager, with the maintenance of an up-to-date safety statement for the island, in accordance with health and safety legislation, and continue to use appropriate risk-assessment modelling on the island to plan for visitor and staff safety.
-OPW All annually and ongoing Safety statement reviewed and updated regularly.
-Appropriate risk-assessment model in place.
-Visitor- and staff-/contractorsafety policy in place.
-Necessary legislative requirements observed to support appropriate management of safety issues.
+OPW All annually and ongoing 1.
+Annual training delivered to OPW teams to maintain necessary certifications, e.g., first aid, defibrilator use 2.
+Certifications in relevant safety training updated as required 3.
+Accident-/incident-recording system maintained onsite and all issues recorded on National Incident Management System A7.7 Entrust OPW, as site manager, with the maintenance of an up-to-date safety OPW All annually and ongoing 1.
+Safety statement reviewed and updated regularly statement for the island, in accordance with health and safety legislation, and 2.
+Appropriate risk-assessment model in place continue to use appropriate risk- assessment modelling on the island to 3.
+Visitor- and staff-/contractor-safety policy in place plan for visitor and staff safety.
+4. Necessary legislative requirements observed to support appropriate management of safety issues A7.8 Continue to ensure safe access to the island during the season by regular OPW All annually and ongoing 1.
+Visitor-safety film made available online and reviewed periodically maintenance of the pier and steps during the official visitor season and ensure that appropriate signage is in place at the pier and at the steps to the South Peak.
+2. Visitor-safety guide made available in multiple languages for distribution by boat operators and online and at the steps to the countries.
+3. Pier cleaned at start of visitor season; lifebelt checked and in place 4.
+Pier regularly maintained during the visitor season 5.
+Steps to the monastery and South Peak regularly maintained 6.
+Advisory safety signage in place where appropriate throughout island